cloudevents/spec/spec.md

 ### OPTIONAL Attributes

-The following attribtues are OPTIONAL to appear in CloudEvents.
+The following attributes are OPTIONAL to appear in CloudEvents.
 See the [Notational Conventions](#notational-conventions) section for more information on the definition of OPTIONAL.